brandonmoss-99/telegram-antibot-bot/readme.md

 5. All messages sent from user for given length of time are monitored
 	* If the user sends a message containing a URL, Email, Phone Number or Bot Command, sends a forwarded message of any type (photo/video etc) or a location or contact within the given length of time following their first plaintext message, all their messages since joining are deleted, and they are banned

+### Configuration & Commands
+A config file (config.txt) should exist in order for the bot to function.
+An example config, exampleConfig.txt is included, which can be modified and renamed.
+This config file is loaded up when the bot starts, and contains/can contain per-group properties can be changed and added via bot commands.

+The following data is stored in the config file:
+- Bot config data:
+    - Initial message offset for telegram message fetching via long polling
+    - Time delay to wait for a long polling response before requesting another
+    - Location of the whitelist file to use (relative to the bot.py file)
+- Default/custom group properties:
+    - The group id
+    - The banned entities for a 1st text message send (URL, email, phone number etc)
+    - Seconds to wait for user to press 'I'm not a robot!' button before kicking
+    - Seconds to restrict a user after pressing the 'I'm not a robot!' button
+    - Seconds to wait for user to send their 1st message after their restriction before kicking
+    - Seconds to monitor new user's messages after sending 1st message for anything prohibited
+    - Seconds to wait after success/failed user join before deleting bot messages from chat

+The following properties can be modified via in-group commands:
+- Seconds to wait for user to press 'I'm not a robot!' button before kicking
+- Seconds to restrict a user after pressing the 'I'm not a robot!' button
+- Seconds to wait for user to send their 1st message after their restriction before kicking
+- Seconds to monitor new user's messages after sending 1st message for anything prohibited
+- Seconds to wait after success/failed user join before deleting bot messages from chat

 ### Whitelist
-To prevent just anyone adding the bot to their own group (and sucking up your server resources/bandwidth), the bot also makes use of a group whitelist, in the form of a text file (whitelist.txt):
+To prevent just anyone adding the bot to their own group (and sucking up your server resources/bandwidth), the bot also makes use of a group whitelist, in the form of a text file (whitelist.txt by default, can be changed in the config file if required):
 - If whitelist.txt is present, the bot will switch over to whitelist mode.
 If it recieves an incoming message from a group not in its whitelist (including the message when it is added to the group), it will send a message to that group saying it doesn't support being added to any group, and leaves it
 - If whitelist.txt is not present (or it fails to process whitelist.txt), the bot will switch over to non-whitelist mode.
 It will handle incoming joins/messages from any group it's been added to